Mountain Tour – Swedens Highest Peak

-- A professional guide who speaks English, Dutch, German and Swedish
+- 2 professional guides who speaks English, Dutch, German and Swedish*

 - Your own sled with 4-6 dogs

-- Full board from dinner on the first day to dinner on the last day (outdoor lunch, 2 course dinner, breakfast)
+- Full board from dinner on the first day to lunch or dinner on the last day (outdoor lunch, 2 course dinner, breakfast)

 - Overnights in cozy wilderness cabins (shared accommodation)